Stable and Unstable operations in Algebraic Cobordism: Theories of rational type

 \section{Theories of rational type}

-In order to work with unstable operations we will need to produce the description of our theories which is inductive on the dimension.
-Not all theories admit a satisfactory description of the type we want.
-And the ones which do will be called theories of {\it rational type}.
+Our method of constructing unstable operations relies on a description of the source theory which is inductive on dimensions.
+Not all theories admit such a description; those who do will be called of {\it rational type}.
 Later we will see that these are exactly the {\it free} theories of M.Levine-F.Morel.
 The needed description of the theory will be obtained in stages.
-The one which is actually used is provided by the bi-complex$^*$ $\frc$, but to get there we will need to introduce bi-complexes$^*$ $\fra$ and $\frb$, and to show that the Algebraic Cobordism of M.Levine-F.Morel is a theory of {\it rational type}.
+The one which is actually used is provided by the short bi-complex $\frc$, but to get there we will need to introduce short bi-complexes $\fra$ and $\frb$, and to show that the Levine-Morel algebraic cobordism is a theory of {\it rational type}.